 Dr. Eman Hamad is the physician advanced heart failure patients see when their only remaining treatment options are a transplant or a mechanical heart pump.
-As Interim Director of Temple’s Advanced Heart Failure & Transplant Program and Medical Director of the Mechanical Circulatory Support Program, Dr. Hamad can offer these patients options that most hospitals cannot.
+As Director of Temple’s Advanced Heart Failure & Transplant Program and Medical Director of the Mechanical Circulatory Support Program, Dr. Hamad can offer these patients options that most hospitals cannot.
 Her work is saving lives.

 Q: Temple is more flexible than other hospitals when it comes to heart transplantation candidate selection.
 Why is that?